pvkraja227/EKS_CMD_Fargate/READ_ME.md

 ### (Check if there is an IAM OIDC provider configured already)

-eksctl utils associate-iam-oidc-provider --cluster test-cluster --approve
+eksctl utils associate-iam-oidc-provider --cluster test-cluster --region us-west-1 --approve

 ### How to setup alb add on